November 16, 2016

 Copeland Elementary School

-Copeland Elementary School students lead veterans thorugh the school during their Nov.
+Copeland Elementary School students lead veterans through the school during their Nov.
 11 recognition ceremony.

 Copeland honored its veterans with a reception and parade through the hallways on Nov.
 11. Langham Creek’s AFJROTC presented the colors and led the parade.
 During the reception, the Colt choir led by Claudia Vigil offered its tribute to veterans.
 Students then lined the halls waving their flags in salute to the courageous men and women.